 Log Splitter Available

 The MLFSC also has a log splitter available for cabin owners’ use to take care of downed wood around their cabin.
-Contact John Wallar or Chris Kenney at the contact information listed above to make pickup arrangements.
+Contact John Wallar, Jack Splinter, or Richard Willis at the contact information listed above to make pickup arrangements.
 The log splitter is kept at cabin #472.